Sivanandan/galaxy_demo/README.md

 ## How to request software added to galaxy

 * Check for software on https://toolshed.g2.bx.psu.edu/
-* Email VRSC@usda.gov requesting a tool and version
+* Email scinet_vrsc@usda.gov requesting a tool and version